intel-retail/automated-vending/docs_src/automated-vending-services/micro_services.md

 This repository contains logic for working within the following schemas:

-- _Card/Cards_ - swiping a card is what allows the Automated Checkout automation to proceed with its workflow.
+- _Card/Cards_ - swiping a card is what allows the Automated Vending automation to proceed with its workflow.
 A card can be associated with one of 3 roles:
   - Consumer - a typical customer; is expected to open the vending machine door, remove an item, close the door and be charged accordingly
   - Stocker - a person that is authorized to re-stock the vending machine with new products
   - Maintainer - a person that is authorized to fix the software/hardware
 - _Account/Accounts_ - represents a bank account to charge.
 Multiple people can be associated with an account, such as a married couple
 - _Person/People_ - a person can carry multiple cards but is only associated with one account

-The [`ds-card-reader`](https://github.com/intel-iot-devkit/automated-checkout/blob/master/ds-card-reader) service is responsible for pushing card "swipe" events to the EdgeX framework, which will then feed into the [`as-vending`](https://github.com/intel-iot-devkit/automated-checkout/blob/master/as-vending) microservice that then performs a REST HTTP API call to this microservice.
-The response is processed by the [`as-vending`](https://github.com/intel-iot-devkit/automated-checkout/blob/master/as-vending) microservice and the workflow continues there.
+The [`ds-card-reader`](https://github.com/intel-retail/automated-vending/tree/main/ds-card-reader) service is responsible for pushing card "swipe" events to the EdgeX framework, which will then feed into the [`as-vending`](https://github.com/intel-retail/automated-vending/tree/main/as-vending) microservice that then performs a REST HTTP API call to this microservice.
+The response is processed by the [`as-vending`](https://github.com/intel-retail/automated-vending/tree/main/as-vending) microservice and the workflow continues there.

 ### Authentication service APIs